apurva1112/eyetracking/README.md

 1. Unit testing of finding_pupil_centre(): Give an input image having a face to the code in the file "Unit testing of finding_pupil_centre().ipynb".
 It will output two images, right eye and left eye found on the face with their pupils located with a white dot.

 2. Unit testing of playing Alarm: Run the code in "Unit testing of Alarm playing code.ipynb".
 A screen will come showing your face.
 Close your eyes for 10-11 seconds.
 An alarm will be played alerting that your eyes are closed for some time.
 Open your eyes to stop the alarm.

+# Limitations
+Following are the limitations found in the code till now:
+1. The code heavily depends on dlib's face detection capability.
+While testing in dark conditions, dlib was not able to perfectly capture the complete face of some users.
+2. When the code doesn't detect the face of a user completely, it iterates over the same eye images and gives output with more than one white dots until a new and complete eye image is detected.

+# Tested datasets
+The code was tested on three users in three lighting conditions, which were daylight, light source from above (evening) and a single light source in a dark room.
+The three datasets with their resulting output images are uploaded in three zip files.